nicholasgalipi/nicholasgalipi/README.md

 Fullstack web developer
 -----------------------

-I've been working in IT since i was 17 years old, having my first job monitoring my school computer room, after i that i had few other jobs and studied chemistry before coming back to follow my passion for computers and began working on a Information Systems bachelor degree.
-My first internship was on the largest hotel in Brazil as a system adminstrator intern, that ended due to covid, during the lockdown i improved my skills on softaware development and started a new internetship for a startup!
+I've been working in IT since i was 17 years old, having my first job monitoring students at my school computer classroom, after that i had few other jobs and studied chemistry before coming back to follow my passion for computers and began working on a Information Systems bachelor degree.
+My first internship was on the largest hotel in Brazil as a system adminstrator intern that ended due to covid, during the lockdown i improved my skills on softaware development and started a new internetship for a startup!

 * 🌍  I'm based in São Paulo - Brazil
 * 🧠  I'm learning C# and react!